 Caldwell University understands the importance of a safe and secure campus environment and strives to maintain a campus security system that provides protection for students, faculty and administrative employees.
-The Chief Financial Officer/Vice President for Finance is primarily responsible for providing a program of campus security.
-This responsibility is carried out with the assistance and cooperation of the Office of Campus Safety and Security, the Vice President and Dean of Students, the Assistant Vice President of Residence Life and Student Conduct, and the Director of Facilities.
-Campus security staff are unarmed officers who patrol the campus 24/7.
-They conduct general foot patrols and enforce parking regulations.
+The Vice President for Administration and Operations is primarily responsible for providing a program of campus security.
+This responsibility is carried out with the assistance and cooperation of the Office of Campus Safety and Security, the Vice President for Student Life and Dean of Students, the Assistant Vice President of Residence Life and Student Conduct, and the Director of Facilities.
+Campus security staff is provided through a contract with Allied Universal, which assigns unarmed security officers to the campus on a 24/7 basis for Residence Hall access control, general campus foot patrol, and enforcement of parking regulations.
 Radio contact with security officers is controlled through the Campus Switchboard at all times.

 The Campus Safety office is located in room 119 of the Student Center.
 The Campus Safety office is typically open Monday through Friday from 8:30 a.m. - 4:30 p.m.
 Student IDs and parking stickers can be picked up during normal business hours.
-The University Campus Security office is located in the Student Center in room 121.
-The officer on duty is frequently on patrol and may not be found within the office.
-Emergency phones will ring the switchboard which is staffed by an operator 24/7.
+The university Campus Security office is located adjacent to the main parking lot along the Loop Road.
+The officer on duty is frequently on patrol and may not be found within.
+Security guards are connected by walkie-talkie with the university switchboard.
+Emergency phones on campus, including the one attached to the Security Office, will ring the switchboard which is staffed by an operator 24/7.